relwell/LikeBuster/README.markdown

 ## Release Notes ##
+### Release 20121128 ###
+* Now hiding all things other people like, since spammier likes get pushed into your news feed more often than informative likes.
+* Improved logging in console

 ### Release 20121127 ###
 * Now hiding "suggested events".
 Who wanted that in the first place?